-The Company contributes to the personal pension plans of certain employees only.
+The Company contributes to the personal pension plans of its employees.
 Contributions are charged to the profit and loss account as they become payable in accordance with the rules of the scheme.

-1 Accounting policies (continued)
+Accounting policies (continued)

 1.8 Turnover

 The Company's turnover is attributable to its principal activity being the provision of renal care dialysis clinics.